-The 35+ best gifts for drummers in this article range from fun and quirky to practical and useful.
-They also range from small to large budget presents.
+The gifts in this article range from fun and quirky, to practical and useful.
+There is something here to suit any budget.

-And when reading this article, you might even get a cheap laugh or two in the process!
+And when reading this article, you might even get a cheap laugh or two along the way!

 Let’s get right into it.

 If you're looking for a drumming gift to buy, it's a great option.
 Misplaced drumsticks, brushes, and other accessories can be easily averted with a neat stick bag.

 If they already own a stick bag then keep moving down the list.
 Either way, it's like getting a new wallet, they will probably still appreciate having a new stick bag.